chimney regulations and laws in colorado

 Boulder

-In Boulder, chimney regulations are focused on environmental sustainability and safety.
-Chimneys must meet construction standards, ensuring that wood-burning devices are EPA-certified or Colorado Phase III compliant.
-Annual cleaning and inspections are required to ensure soundness and safety, with a Level 1 inspection typically mandated to evaluate the visible and structural parts of the system.
+In Boulder, chimney regulations aprioritizeenvironmental sustainability and safety.
+Chimneys must meet construction standards, ensuring that wood-burning devices are EPA-certified or Colorado Phase IV-compliant.
+Annual cleaning and inspections are required to ensure soundness and protection, with a Level 1 inspection typically mandated to evaluate the system’s visible and structural components.
 These measures help Boulder maintain its eco-friendly ethos while ensuring safe chimney operations.

 chimney regulations in boulder